Your Privacy is protected.

 - Do you forget where your car keys are more than you should?

-- Do you have a hard time remembering events in the past?
+- Are you having a hard time remembering events in the past?

 - Do you have difficulty recalling the names of people you should know?